- What is rosacea and how to recognize it? - February 3, 2026

 What dose is recommended?

-The amount depends on the weight, age, and severity of the case.
-Generally, the daily dose is divided into four doses.
-Children under 5 years: 1 to 2 5 ml doses, three or four times a day.
+The amount depends mainly on weight and age.
+In general, the daily dose is divided into four administrations.
+Children under 5 years: 1 to 2 measures of 5 ml, three or four times a day.

 - Children over 5 years: 2 to 3 5 ml doses, three or four times a day.